 You’ve come to have the question answered: “Is Jello gluten free?”
 Jello (Or Jell-o) has been a popular gelatin dessert since it was introduced in 1897.
 Wow!
-I figured it was likely an old-time dessert, but I certainly didn’t know it was discovered before 1900!
+I figured it was likely an old-time dessert, but I certainly didn’t know it was developed before 1900!
 But, let’s dig a little deeper into this popular dessert to discover if it’s safe for Celiacs or anyone with a gluten allergy to eat.

 Does Jello have gluten?